 Rae Benedict (Summer 2007, PGA/COSEPUP) works for the Centers for Disease Control and Prevention in the Office of Public Health Preparedness and Response (OPHPR).
 After working in communications for 9 months, she was selected to intern with the Division of Strategic National Stockpile (DSNS) for 6 months.
 Currently, Rae works in the Program Preparedness Branch of DSNS where she advises the data team, assists with coordination of a webinar series and works policy related special projects.
 While a Mirzayan Fellow, Rae led an International Property Rights seminar group, worked on Evaluating the Efficiency of Research and Development Programs at the Environmental Protection Agency and defended her PhD in toxicology at the University of Maryland.
 Her career and personal activities include mentoring scientists, toxicology, and gaining proficiency in climbing, kayaking and motorcycling.
 Contact via email.
 (Updated 2/2011)

-Jay Cole (Summer 2007, PGA/BHEW) is chief of staff to the president of West Virginia University, a position he has held since August 2008.
-Previously, he served as director of federal policy for the College Board, a not-for-profit membership association founded in 1900 that consists of 5,400 of the nation's leading schools, colleges, and universities.
-From 2001 to 2007, he served as the Deputy Secretary of Education and the Arts and education policy advisor to the Governor of West Virginia.
+Jay Cole (Summer 2007, PGA/BHEW) is senior advisor to the president of West Virginia University (WVU), a public, Research I, land-grant university with an enrollment of almost 30,000.
+He served as chief of staff at WVU from 2008 to 2015.
+Prior to coming to WVU, he served as director of federal policy for the College Board.
+From 2001 to 2007, he served as the Deputy Secretary of Education, as well as an arts and education policy advisor to the Governor of West Virginia.
 He earned a PhD in higher education and public policy at the University of Michigan, where his dissertation was a study of the diffusion of science and technology policy innovations across states.
-He holds a MA in educational policy and leadership from The Ohio State University, and a BA with honors in political science and history from West Virginia University.
-Jay is a 1993 Truman Scholar, a 1995-96 Foreign Language and Area Studies Fellow, a Spencer Foundation Fellow from 1996-2000, an International Leader delegate to the European Union Visitors Program in 2005, and a 2007 Mirzayan Science and Technology Policy Fellow at the National Academies.
+He holds a M.A. in educational policy and leadership from The Ohio State University and a B.A. with honors in political science and history from West Virginia University.
+Jay is a 1993 Truman Scholar, a 1995-96 Foreign Language and Area Studies Fellow, an International Young Leader delegate to the European Union Visitors Program in 2005, and a 2007 Mirzayan Science and Technology Policy Fellow at the National Academies.
 He is co-author of a RAND monograph on higher education philanthropy, a book chapter on state higher education policy, a journal article on assessment, and numerous conference presentations in the U.S. and Europe.
-He also served as assistant editor of the Association for the Study of Higher Education's 2001 Reader on Higher Education Finance, and participated as a member of the National Science Foundation's EPSCoR 2020 panel on the future of the program.
-His professional interests include higher education policy, state innovation, research, and economic development policies, international and comparative education, and the history of American education.
-He is married to Dr. Lisa DeFrank-Cole, an administrator and professor at West Virginia University.
+He is a member of the Dante Society of America, the Cosmos Club in Washington, and the West Virginia Humanities Council.
+His professional interests include higher education policy, state innovation and research policies, international and comparative education, the history of American education, and the Divine Comedy.
+His personal hobbies include ham radio, role playing games, and the Pittsburgh Pirates and Steelers.
+He is married to Dr. Lisa DeFrank-Cole, director of the Leadership Studies Program at West Virginia University.
 Contact him via this email or this email.
-(Updated 10/2011)
+(Updated 2/2016)

 Patrick Cunningham (Summer 2007, NAE/CASEE) completed his PhD in mechanical engineering at Purdue University in the fall of 2006.
 His doctoral research focused on monitoring diesel particulate filters.
 Specifically, he investigated experimental and theoretical correlations between dynamic pressure signal features and the amount of diesel particulate stored in a filter.
 Part of his graduate work was funded by an NSF fellowship.
 Patrick’s MSME and BSME were also from Purdue University.
 Since November 2006 Patrick has been following his passion teaching at Rose-Hulman Institute of Technology as an assistant professor in the mechanical engineering department.
 He is particularly interested in how we teach engineers to handle the often competing forces of social, cultural, political, economic, and environmental responsibilities.
 As a Mirzayan Fellow with CASEE, he saw the broader landscape of scholarly engineering education research and participating in it.
 His career goals in academia include teaching mechanical engineering courses, improving ethical and social acuity of students and the pedagogy behind it, and conducting research promoting efficient energy conversion and reduced emissions.
 Patrick enjoys running, hiking, reading, roasting and drinking coffee.
 He also enjoys spending time with his wife, Jennie, and children in his personal time.
 Currently, Patrick and Jennie are experiencing the wonders of adoption through their two Ethiopian children.
 Contact via email.
 (Updated 4/2009)